martimy/treefinder/README.md

 # Tree Finder

 The Tree Finder is an application that monitor the status of the Rapid/Spanning Tree Protocol in a Layer 2 switched network using Simple Network Management Protocol (SNMP).
 The application is designed specifically for Cisco networks that use Per-VLAN spanning trees, and it can monitor and display the status of the links that participate in the R/STP per individual VLAN.
-The Tree Finder also provides other information and the network.
+The Tree Finder also provides other information about the network.
 A network administrator can use this application to visualize the forwarding and blocking links in the network, which makes a great tool for troubleshooting.

 ## Getting Started